Five key takeaways from the Healthcare Contact Center Times conference that signal where the industry may be heading.

 What This Means for Healthcare Leaders

-• Navigate the Hype Carefully: While AI dominates conversations, the healthcare industry’s actual implementation experience remains limited, so check references.
+• Navigate the hype carefully: While AI dominates conversations, the industry's actual implementation experience remains limited, so check references.

-• Act Now, Don’t Wait: Waiting for perfect solutions or industry-wide consensus risks missing early competitive advantages that come from hands-on learning and iterative implementation.
+• Act now, don't wait: Waiting for perfect solutions or industry-wide consensus risks missing early competitive advantages that come from hands-on learning.

-• Plan for Rapid Evolution: Technology capabilities are advancing faster than traditional healthcare procurement cycles.
-Build flexibility into your technology partnerships and implementation timelines.
+• Plan for rapid evolution: Technology capabilities are advancing faster than traditional healthcare procurement cycles.
+Build flexibility into your partnerships and implementation timelines.